How We Hire

 Unstructured interviews, years of educational experience, GPA, brainteasers, and years of work experience (beyond the first 5 years), do not significantly contribute to predicting performance.

 We built our hiring process around these research conclusions.

 Background Part 2: The Bias Menace

 Bias is a pervasive problem in hiring.
 We are predisposed to think favorably of, and hence select, people who are similar to us.

 How problematic are our natural biases in hiring?
 Here’s one example that has been recreated more than a dozen times across the world with similar results:

-- Columbia University business school professors submitted thousands of identical resumes in response to job ads placed in major US cities.
+- University of Chicago Booth School of Business professors submitted thousands of identical resumes in response to job ads placed in major US cities.
 The only non-identical element of the resumes was the name: half the resumes had the names “Greg” or “Emily” at the top.
 The other half the resumes had the names “Lakisha” or “Jamal” at the top.

 - The result: Greg and Emily received 50% more calls than Lakisha and Jamal did.

 This evidence of how strong biases can be is just one of many examples, and resumes are just one place it comes up.
 Where jobs get posted creates bias.
 Evaluating candidates consistently becomes a source of bias.
 Biases can be explicit and conscious, or implicit and subconscious, even among people who are conscientiously trying to avoid them.

 Throughout our hiring process, we have taken steps to eliminate or reduce the effects of these biases.
 We believe that doing so is not only the ethical course of action, but also that it pays dividends for the company by helping make sure we continue to attract and select the very best people.